-- 1.4.8 Academic Administrator The Academic Administrator oversees various administrative functions of the NSTM.
-The Academic Administrator: - Develops policies and procedures within NSTM that coincide with the mission of Baylor College of Medicine. - Works with all the directors to develop the assessment process, collects assessment data, and prepares assessment reports. - Provides advisory recommendations to the Dean and Associate Dean on all academic curriculum matters. - Oversees the development and implementation of academic strategic planning. - Coordinates academic program review, assessment, and accreditation, and works with the Dean and Associate Dean in the review, study, and development of curriculum and in the improvement of instruction. - Works in close cooperation with the faculty and any faculty governance bodies within NSTM, as well as with members of the College. - Acts as a liaison with internal and external constituents in order to accomplish educational goals in the recruitments and retention of students and faculty. - Develops processes that align with the accreditation standards established by the Southern Association of Colleges and Schools (SACS). - 1.5 Emergency Plan The NSTM Departmental Emergency Plan is developed using the Departmental Emergency Plan Template created by the Office of Environmental Safety.
-To ensure ready access to the Departmental Emergency Plan, it is saved in the Emergency Plan folder of the share drive.
-All NSTM faculty and staff members must sign off attesting that they have read the plan.
-Annually the Emergency Plan will be reviewed for updates including all emergency contacts and names by the start of each fiscal year.
+1.4.8 Academic Administrator - The Academic Administrator oversees various administrative functions of the NSTM.
+The Academic Administrator:

+- Develops policies and procedures within NSTM that coincide with the mission of Baylor College of Medicine. - Works with all the directors to develop the assessment process, collects assessment data, and prepares assessment reports. - Provides advisory recommendations to the Dean and Associate Dean on all academic curriculum matters. - Oversees the development and implementation of academic strategic planning. - Coordinates academic program review, assessment, and accreditation, and works with the Dean and Associate Dean in the review, study, and development of curriculum and in the improvement of instruction. - Works in close cooperation with the faculty and any faculty governance bodies within NSTM, as well as with members of the College. - Acts as a liaison with internal and external constituents in order to accomplish educational goals in the recruitments and retention of students and faculty. - Develops processes that align with the accreditation standards established by the Southern Association of Colleges and Schools (SACS).